-From a physical training perspective, resisted sprinting with sled towing and getting stronger in the gym are foundational if you want to make significant changes in your ability to get low.
+From a physical training perspective, resisted sprinting with sprint sled towing and getting stronger in the gym are foundational if you want to make significant changes in your ability to get low.

 Looking back at some of the research we’ve already discussed, sled towing is a good way to manipulate trunk and knee flexion angles during sprinting, allowing us to generate force in a more horizontal orientation: